reactive-python/reactpy-django/docs/src/features/hooks.md

 ??? tip "Looking for standard React hooks?"

-    Standard hooks are contained within [`idom-team/idom`](https://github.com/idom-team/idom).
-Since `idom` is installed alongside `django-idom`, you can import them at any time.
+    Standard hooks are contained within [`reactive-python/reactpy`](https://github.com/reactive-python/reactpy).
+Since `reactpy` is installed alongside `reactpy-django`, you can import them at any time.

-    Check out the [IDOM Core docs](https://reactpy.dev/docs/reference/hooks-api.html#basic-hooks) to see what hooks are available!
+    Check out the [ReactPy Core docs](https://reactpy.dev/docs/reference/hooks-api.html#basic-hooks) to see what hooks are available!

 ---